 Year At A Glance

 Are you a bit of a nerd and like to see where your busiest times are?
 Me to!
-This planner has a year at a glance spread that will help you know when you should maybe say no to that spur of the moment thing that someone surprised you with.
+This planner has a year-at-a-glance spread that will help you know when you should say no to that spur-of-the-moment thing that someone surprised you with.

 Project And Goal Planning Pages